Whang Od, the last of the Mambabatoks…

 I sat on a hard block of wood, watching with grim fascination as she lifted the stick and began.
 Whack, whack, whack.
 I felt nothing.
-I watched as the thorn punctured my skin again and again, forcing the charcoal inside the wound, five times a second.
+I watched as the thorn punctured my skin, again and again, forcing the charcoal inside the wound, five times a second.
 The musical noise of the hammer drifted across the village as a crowd of interested villagers watched to see if I would reveal any sign of pain.
 I did not, for in truth, it really did not hurt.

 Tiny droplets of blood decorated my arm as slowly but surely, the design came to life upon my flesh.
-It crawled and writhed as Whang Od continued to breath life into it with her bamboo hammer.
+It crawled and writhed as Whang Od continued to breathe life into it with her bamboo hammer.
 I could think of no better way to pay homage to this incredible woman and to travelling, adventure even, itself than to get a traditional tattoo… this was an idea I had been knocking around for years and, as I watched the tattoo take over my arm, I knew I had made the right decision.

 Practicalities of visiting Whang Od – July 2016 Update

 To get to Buscalan, Whang Od’s village, you must first travel to Bontoc – an easy jump from Sagada or an overnight bus from Manila.